Glucuronyl transferase deficiency (type I Crigler-Najjar); Arias syndrome (type II Crigler-Najjar)

 Seek genetic counseling if you are planning to have children and have a family history of Crigler-Najjar.

-Call your health care provider if you or your newborn infant has jaundice that does not go away.
+Contact your health care provider if you or your newborn infant has jaundice that does not go away.

 Genetic counseling is recommended for people with a family history of Crigler-Najjar syndrome who want to have children.
 Blood tests can identify people who carry the genetic variation.